-- Supply scams: Scammers are using robocalls and online resources, such as fake shops, websites, social media accounts, and email addresses that claim to sell medical supplies currently in high demand, such as surgical masks.
+- Supply scams: Scammers are creating fake shops, websites, social media accounts, and email addresses claiming to sell medical supplies currently in high demand, such as surgical masks.
 When consumers attempt to purchase supplies through these channels, fraudsters pocket the money and never provide the promised supplies.

 - Charity scams: Scammers are soliciting donations for individuals, groups, and areas affected by COVID-19.

-- Phishing scams: Scammers posing as national and global health authorities, including the World Health Organization (WHO) and the Centers for Disease Control and Prevention (CDC), are sending phishing emails designed to trick recipients into downloading malware, giving money, or providing personal identifying and financial information.
+- Phishing scams: Scammers posing as national and global health authorities, including the World Health Organization (WHO) and the Centers for Disease Control and Prevention (CDC), are sending phishing emails designed to trick recipients into downloading malware or providing personal identifying and financial information.

-- Website and App scams: Scammers are also creating and manipulating websites and mobile apps designed to track the spread of, or otherwise provide updates on, COVID-19 to insert malware that will compromise users’ devices and personal information.
+- App scams: Scammers are creating and manipulating mobile apps designed to track the spread of COVID-19 to insert malware that will compromise users’ devices and personal information.